markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/04/21/credulous/index.md

 If I have to choose between believing in the magic of acupuncture and reiki, and as a result throwing out huge swathes of well established science, or believing in the scientific method as the best way we have to ascertain the truth of the physical world (while not giving my money to acupuncturists or reiki masters), I’m pretty sure I’m choosing the science and binning the nonsense.

 I also know that a member of the NZ Skeptics committee recently complained to Stuff about the reiki article being unbalanced.
-The response from Stuff was that they don’t need to provide balance, because their article was part of a wider conversation about the efficacy of these kinds of therapies, but they did admit that they’d “forgotten” to mention that the reporter was given a free session before writing her article.
+The response from Stuff was that they don’t need to provide balance, because their article was part of a wider conversation about the efficacy of these kinds of therapies, but they did admit that they’d "forgotten" to mention that the reporter was given a free session before writing her article.
 And sure enough, at the bottom of the cosmetic acupuncture article, there’s a disclaimer that:

-> “Sarah was gifted the first cosmetic acupuncture treatment she tried for review purposes, but paid for subsequent sessions.“
+> "Sarah was gifted the first cosmetic acupuncture treatment she tried for review purposes, but paid for subsequent sessions."

 So, at least Stuff seems to have learned one lesson from the complaint, even if it wasn’t the important one about reporting the truth rather than thinly veiled adverts for people selling therapies that don’t work.